SiFli SDK RF Test Guide

 If you use a standard instrument such as the CMW500, skip the API and send HCI directly:

-2. afterwards the instrument/script sends standard HCI commands over this UART:
+2. The instrument/script then sends standard HCI commands over this UART:

 01 1E 20 03 13 25 00 LE_Transmitter_Test ch19, 37B, PRBS9